avbrooke/sudoku_solver/README.md

 # Welcome to the Sudoku Solver!

-This is a work in progress!
-Check back later for the completed project.
+_(this project is still a work in progress)_

-To do:
+* This sudoku solver was inspired by my love for sudoku.
+I wanted to build something that could help me out when I get really stuck on a puzzle.
-- create the find_empty() function
+* This project is deepening my understanding of backtracking algorithms, recursion and data structures.